Mojang/EducationContent/python/lesson1/activity3.md

 ## Step 1
+Look at each of the tv monitors, calculate the sums using code.
-To use the mathematical value of numbers in a command, quotes should not be used.
-For example, if you run the command below, we will see the number 2 in the chat.
+To use the mathematical value of numbers in a command, quotes should **not** be used.
+For example:
-Which is the calculated value of 1+1.
 ```python
 # @highlight
 player.say(1+1)
 ```

-## Step 2
-Look at each of the tv monitors, calculate the sums using code.
-See what number the code gives you in the chat.
-Choose the correct answer from one of the three numbers below the tv monitor, by pressing the button.
+When this code is run it gives the result **2**.
+Work out the correct answers of the sums on the tv monitors and select the corresponding buttons.